Boiler service & care: preparing your boiler for winter

 The cold weather can be harsh on our central heating systems.
 If you haven’t prepared your boiler beforehand or altered your boiler settings for winter, you could run into all sorts of trouble when this season arrives.
 It can put your boiler out of action if you haven’t taken the necessary precautions.

 Before winter arrives, you need to ensure your heating system is ready for the cold weather.
-In this guide, we’ll explain how to ensure your boiler is properly prepared and how you can continue to look after it throughout the year.
+In this guide, we’ll explain how to ensure your boiler is properly prepared for winter and how you can continue to look after it throughout the year.

 Why should you prepare your boiler for winter?